ASE-Workshop-2023/tutorial/_episodes/06-file-based-calculators.md

 teaching: 15
 exercises: 15
 questions:
-       - "How can I calculate energy, stress and forces using a file based calculator?"
+       - "How can I calculate standard properties using a file-based calculator?"
-       - "How does a file-based calculator work behind the scenes?"
+       - "What happens behind the scenes in a file-based calculator?"
        - "When does ASE cache results from a calculation?"
 objectives:
        - "Calculate properties using a file-based `Calculator` object"